 Section 3.
 Election of Officers.
 The Nominating Committee shall present a list of candidates at the regular October meeting of the members of the Corporation.
 An open call for nominations shall be held at the regular November meeting and the election shall be held at that meeting after nominations have been closed.
 No person may be nominated who has not agreed to serve in that office prior to nomination.
+The past president of the Corporation shall preside over the annual election assuming they are not seeking office.
+Should the past president be seeking office, another officer or past officer who is not seeking election shall preside over the election of officers.

 Section 4.
 Term of Office.
 Each officer shall serve for the fiscal year after their election.
-No officer may hold the same office for more than four (4) consecutive years except partial terms served shall not be considered in figuring the four (4) consecutive years an officer may serve.
 Each officer shall hold their office until their successor shall have been qualified and duly elected.
 The transition shall take place January 1.

 Section 5.
 Removal of Officers.
-An officer of the Corporation may be removed by a majority vote of the Executive Committee of the Corporation present at any meeting of the Board at which a quorum of the Board is present.
+An officer of the Corporation may be removed by a majority vote of the Directors of the Corporation present at any meeting of the Board at which a quorum of the Board is present.